REST API for getting CustomField definitions

 <custom_fields type="array"> <custom_field id="1" name="StartTime"> <type>TimeEntryCustomField</type> <format>Text</format> <min_length>5</min_length> <max_length>5</max_length> <regex>[0-2][0-9]:[0-5][0-9]</regex> <default_value></default_value> <required>1</required> </custom_field> <custom_field id="2" name="SomeListField"> <type>TimeEntryCustomField</type> <format>List</format> <multiple>0</multiple> <possible_values> <value>First</value> <value>Second</value> </possible_values> <default_value></default_value> <required>0</required> </custom_field> </custom_fields>

 #1 Updated by Ruediger Schobbert over 6 years ago

 Since this probably takes a while, until it is integrated in redmine, I wrote a little webapp (in groovy, because I only have minimal ruby/redmine knowhow) to serve the customfields.

 If anyone is interested they may have a look on github: https://github.com/rschobbert/redmine-customfield-info

-#4 Updated by Jaap de Haan about 5 years ago
+#4 Updated by Jaap de Haan over 5 years ago

 +1 too, as filtering is possible on the issues with (nnn being the field id),